avohq/node-avo-inspector/README.md

 # Sending event schemas for events reported outside of Avo Functions

-Whenever you send tracking event call one of the following methods:
+Whenever you send tracking event call the following methods:

 Read more in the [Avo documentation](https://www.avo.app/docs/implementation/devs-101#inspecting-events)